 In the meantime, finding the right home care support is a good idea.

 Booking through an agency is one of the best things anyone can do when they need care and support at home.
 A home care agency will most likely have numerous aides and other caregivers available to provide services and support to veterans and others who need assistance.

 Through an agency, a private-duty caregiver can be hired for just a couple of hours once or twice a week to start.
 That can be exactly what you need to get a break and have some assistance and support on hand to help with your father or grandfather.

 Encourage your father to look into the Aid and Attendance Benefit.
 He may qualify even if he didn’t serve in combat, serve overseas or sustain a service-connected disability.

-Our VetAssist® Program can help you apply for the VA’s Aid and Attendance benefit and access the home care you need.
+Our VetAssist® Program can help you apply for the VA’s Aid and Attendance benefit and access the home care you need right away.
 For more information and to learn about The VetAssist Program, contact Veteran’s Home Care at (888) 314-6075.